 The compensation cost for service-based stock options granted to employees and directors is measured at the grant date, based on the fair value of the award using the Black-Scholes pricing model, and is expensed on a straight-line basis over the requisite service period (the vesting period of the stock option) which is one to four years.
-We recorded stock-based compensation expense related to service-based stock options granted to employees and directors of approximately \$957,000 and \$730,000 during the three months ended January 31, 2023 and 2022.
+We recorded share-based compensation expense related to service-based stock options granted to employees and directors of approximately \$1,153,000 and \$941,000 during the three months ended July 31, 2023 and 2022, respectively, and approximately \$3,265,000 and \$2,546,000 during the nine months ended July 31, 2023 and 2022, respectively.

 For stock options granted to employees and directors that vest based on market conditions, such as the trading price of the Company's common stock exceeding certain price targets, we use a Monte Carlo Simulation in estimating the fair value at grant date and recognize compensation cost over the implied service period (median time to vest).
-On June 1, 2021, our Chairman, then-President and Chief Executive Officer and our Chief Operating Officer and Chief Financial Officer were awarded market condition stock options for 2,000,000 shares and 100,000 shares of common stock, respectively, that vest in four equal installments upon the Company's share price achieving targets ranging from \$5.00 to \$8.00 per share, with implied service periods of three to fifteen months.
-We recorded market condition stock-based compensation expense during the three months ended January 31, 2023 and 2022 of \$0 and approximately \$1,405,000, respectively.
+On June 1, 2021, our Chairman and Chief Executive Officer and our President, Chief Operating Officer and Chief Financial Officer were awarded market condition stock options for 2,000,000 shares and 100,000 shares of common stock, respectively, that vest in four equal installments upon the Company's share price achieving targets ranging from \$5.00 to \$8.00 per share, with implied service periods of three to fifteen months.
+We recorded market condition stock-based compensation expense during the three months ended July 31, 2023 and 2022 of approximately \$0 and \$388,000, respectively, and approximately \$0 and \$2,381,000 during the nine months ended July 31, 2023 and 2022, respectively.

 The compensation cost for service-based stock options granted to consultants is measured at the grant date, based on the fair value of the award using the Black-Scholes pricing model, and is expensed on a straight-line basis over the requisite service period (the vesting period of the stock option) which is one to three years.
-We recorded stock-based consulting expense related to stock options granted to consultants of approximately \$81,000 and \$109,000 during the three months ended January 31, 2023 and 2022, respectively.
+We recorded stock-based consulting expense related to stock options granted to consultants of approximately \$47,000 and \$109,000 during the three months ended July 31, 2023 and 2022, respectively, and approximately \$175,000 and \$326,000 during the nine months ended July 31, 2023 and 2022, respectively.